Camassia leichtlinii aka Large Camas

 Large Camas, Camass, Great Camas, Leichtlin's Camas

-How to care for Large Camas
+How difficult is it to take care of Large Camas

 Large Camas presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.